 Have questions about observing with Pesky Plant Trackers?
 You can also join Abbie for Pesky Plant Tracker (virtual) Afternoon Tea any Tuesday in July from 3-4 pm CDT.
 Register here.

 How to participate

 2. Select your plants.
-Identify one or more wild parsnip (Pastinaca sativa) or Japanese knotweed (Fallopia japonica) and add them to your site in Nature's Notebook.
-You will make observations on this plant or plants repeatedly through the season, so make sure it is conveniently located.
+Identify one or more wild parsnip (Pastinaca sativa) or Japanese knotweed (Fallopia japonica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
+You will make observations on this plant or patch repeatedly through the season, so make sure it is conveniently located.

 3. Sign up to receive our Pesky Plant Trackers campaign messaging.
 You will receive messages approximately monthly during the spring, summer, and fall, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!

 4. Observe your plant(s).
 Report what you see (yes/no/not sure) on your plant periodically following the instructions for monitoring.
 We encourage you to observe your plant(s) 2-3 times a week.
 However, we welcome any observations you can contribute.
-Check out our Phenophase Photo Guides for tips on identifying these phenophases.
+Check out our Phenophase Photo Guides for wild parsnip and Japanese knotweed for tips on identifying phenophases for these species.